 Fuelling Europe's green future in Kokkola

-The Finnish Power-to-X project developer Flexens is planning a 350 MW green ammonia and hydrogen production facility in Kokkola, Finland.
+The Finnish Power-to-X project developer Flexens is planning a 300 MW green ammonia and hydrogen production facility in Kokkola, Finland (Kokkola Industrial Park).

 The project is called Flexens Kokkola - follow this website for updates.
 This website is mainly updated in Finnish and Swedish.